Honda partners with universities to investigate human-like AI

 Honda’s pivot toward assistive robotics can be traced back to July 2013, in fact, when it unveiled a disaster response robot based on Asimo.
 Four years later, it debuted the E2-DR, a disaster response robot that can climb stairs and stepladders, perform environment planning and monitoring, and avoid obstacles and debris.

-Not all of its experiments projects have born fruit.
+Not all of its experiments projects have borne fruit.
 In June, Honda canceled development of its iconic Asimo humanoid robot, the newest version of which — announced in 2011 — could run, climb stairs (albeit slowly), and even dab.
 For a good portion of the three decades following its 1986 debut, it arguably lived up to the slogan of “the world’s most advanced humanoid robot” — at least until Boston Dynamics’ ultra-dexterous Spot and Atlas came along.

 Honda joins the Defense Advanced Research Projects Agency (DARPA), a division of the U.S. Department of Defense, in the pursuit of AI capable of thinking independently.
 The agency is investigating computational models that mimic core domains of cognition — objects (intuitive physics), places (spatial navigation), and agents (intentional actors) — as part of its Machine Common Sense Program.

-According to a survey of AI researchers published at the Joint Multi-Conference on Human-Level Artificial Intelligence (HLAI) held last month in Prague, artificial general intelligence — machines that can perform any task a human can — could emerge in the next ten years.
+According to a survey of AI researchers published at the Joint Multi-Conference on Human-Level Artificial Intelligence (HLAI) held last month in Prague, artificial general intelligence — machines that can perform any task a human can — could emerge in the next 10 years.

 But others are less optimistic.
-In an editorial investigating Facebook’s work in false news-flagging AI, two New York University professors — Gary Marcus, a professor of psychology and neural science, and Dr. Davis, a professor of computer science — argued that short of a paradigm shift, truly human-like AI is beyond reach.
+In an editorial investigating Facebook’s work in false news-flagging AI, two New York University professors — Gary Marcus, a professor of psychology and neural science, and Ernest Davis, a professor of computer science — argued that short of a paradigm shift, truly human-like AI is beyond reach.

 “To get to where Mr. Zuckerberg wants to go will require the development of a fundamentally new AI paradigm, one in which the goal is not to detect statistical trends but to uncover ideas and the relations between them,” they wrote.
 “Only then will such promises about AI become reality, rather than science fiction.”